 Applicants must have attended a Project Learning Tree training either online or in person.

-- Note: Only PLT’s online workshops for PreK-8, Early Childhood, and the new E-Units (coming Summer 2017!) meet the online training eligibility requirements.
+- Note: Only PLT’s online workshops for PreK-8, Early Childhood, and our new e-units meet the online training eligibility requirements.

 - incorporate service learning